 We disclose data to law enforcement when we determine that we are required to do so by law.
 In those instances, we will search for and disclose data that we are reasonably able to locate and retrieve.

 Lyft will challenge any National Security Letter it receives, and will require the government to obtain an order from a court requiring its compliance.

 How does Lyft handle emergency requests?

-We have a process for evaluating requests on an emergency basis where there is an emergency that involves protecting a User or third party or stopping activity that poses an immediate threat of death or serious bodily harm.
+We have a process for evaluating requests on an emergency basis where an emergency situation exists involving an immediate threat of death or serious bodily harm to a person.
 Requestors must email LER@lyft.com with the subject line 'Emergency Disclosure Request' and describe in detail the nature of the emergency.
 We review these requests on a case-by-case basis.
 Please note that we will only review and respond to emergency requests from law enforcement, and will not respond to emergency requests sent to this address by non-law enforcement officials.
 Non-law enforcement officials aware of an emergency situation should immediately and directly contact local law enforcement officials.